CR6Community/CR-6-touchscreen/README.md

 ## Downloads

-When code is ready for users to experiment with, the Source and zip files are posted as Assets in the Releases section of this repository.
+When code is ready for users to experiment with, the Source and DWIN_SET zip files are posted as Assets in the Releases section of this repository.

 * The Zip file with DWIN_SET in the name contains the DWIN_SET folder, README and support files for the current release.
   Download that file from the latest Release's Assets list.